 Chimney Sweep FAQ NZ — 12 Questions Homeowners Ask

-The 12 most common questions NZ homeowners ask their chimney sweep — answered.
-Pricing, frequency, insurance, safety, and the practical questions that come up at the kitchen table.
+The 12 most common questions NZ homeowners ask their chimney sweep — answered with the data Fire and Emergency NZ, the NZ Home Heating Association, and NZ insurers actually use.
+Frequency, cost, what is included, certificates, insurance, and the practical questions that come up at the kitchen table.

 Quick Answer